 - 6 Tablespoons (85g) unsalted butter, melted

 - Reduce the apple cider: Stirring occasionally, simmer the apple cider in a small saucepan over low heat until you’re left with about 1/2 cup.
 Start checking at 10 minutes, 15 minutes, 20 minutes, etc until you have 1/2 cup (120ml).
 Mine takes about 20 minutes.
+If there are any spices or solids on top of your reduced apple cider, leave them.
 Set aside to cool for 10 minutes.

 - Preheat oven to 350°F (177°C).
 Spray donut pan with non-stick spray.
 Set aside.

 - Make the donuts: Whisk the flour, baking soda, baking powder, cinnamon, apple pie spice, and salt together in a large bowl.
 Set aside.